alireza-shirzad/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Alireza Shirzad is a master student of Secure Communications and Cryptography at Sharif University Of Technology in Tehran, Iran.
-Her research interests include Applied Cryptography, Zero-Knowledge Proof Systems and Blockchain Technology.
+His research interests include Applied Cryptography, Zero-Knowledge Proof Systems and Blockchain Technology.
 He is currently working on developing a secure and fast Rust framework of the doubly efficient GKR framework.
 {style="text-align: justify;"}